-You should complete the application form, and any other accompanying documentation, and return it to us.
-You have a period of 30 days from the date you receive our confirmation that your plan has started to change your mind.
+You should complete the application form and any other accompanying documentation and return it to us.

+You can change your mind up to 30 days from the date you receive our confirmation that your policy has started.

-Please see 'Can I change my mind?' on page 11 for more information.
+Please see 'Can I change my mind?' on page 7 for more information.

-Will you make any payment to my financial adviser or intermediary?
+Will you pay anything to my financial adviser or intermediary?

-We may pay commission to your financial adviser or intermediary for arranging your Cash-Out Retirement Plan with us.
+We may pay commission to your financial adviser or intermediary for arranging your Fixed Term Retirement Plan with us.
 Any such commission would depend on your purchase amount and will be paid for out of the product charges.
 If we are going to pay commission to your adviser, you can find the details of the amount in your quote.